A comprehensive guide to essential Persian verbs.

 Essential Persian Verbs List

-Below is a list of some of the most common Persian verbs every learner should know:
+Below are some of the most common Persian verbs every learner should master early on:

 Example: من یک کتاب دارم.
 (I have a book.)